DinukaEk/task-manager-cli-Hacktoberfest-2025/README.md

 ```

 Choose from available options:

-1. Add a new task
+1. Add a new task - You'll be prompted for title and priority (High/Medium/Low)
-2. View all tasks
+2. View all tasks - Tasks are automatically sorted by priority
 3. Mark a task as complete
+4. Delete a task
-4. Exit
+5. Exit

+Priority Levels

+- 🔴 High: Critical or urgent tasks
+- 🟡 Medium: Normal priority (default)
+- 🟢 Low: Less urgent tasks

 ## 🤝 Contributing